 School of Medicine

 Dietary therapy has been used to treat children with epilepsy for almost a century.
 However, this valuable treatment option has not been generally available to most adults with seizures.
 The modified Atkins diet is a low carbohydrate, high fat alternative to the ketogenic diet for adults, created at Johns Hopkins in 2002.

 Recent studies have shown that the modified Atkins diet lowers seizure rates in nearly half of adults that try it, usually within a few months.
 Unlike the ketogenic diet (used mostly in children), there is no hospital stay involved, no fasting to get started, no food weighing, and no counting of calories or fluids.
 The diet is “modified” from the traditional Atkins diet because fats are encouraged.
 Adults can also lose weight on the diet if desired.

-Our clinic is recommended to people:
+Our clinic is recommended to adults who:

-- Who have epilepsy,
+- Have epilepsy,

-- Who have a vagus nerve stimulator,
+- Have a vagus nerve stimulator,

-- Who are overweight, or
+- Are overweight, or

 - Are awaiting epilepsy surgery or another new treatment that is not yet available.